tekjava/RiotAPI-Challenger-2016-May/README.md

 The data is stored in a database that is only used for LoLMastery.ff.

-The functions in code are self explanatory but however due to lack of the production key, we have put sleep(x) in certain part of the code just so not to spam the api call and x can be changed if and when production key is available.

 In order to make the code work you need MySQL database with server connection collation and databse collation set as utf8_bin.
 The database must contain the tables shown in "/tables_1.jpg" with their settings.

 ![alt tag](https://raw.githubusercontent.com/TheHHG7/RiotAPI-Challenger-2016-May/master/tables_1.jpg)